Srijal97/Personal-Website/_pages/about.md

 Hello!

-I'm a maker, tinkerer, engineer and an aspiring researcher.
-I am currently pursuing an M.S. in Systems Engineering - where I have fun with ciruits and software!
+I'm a Ph.D. student in Electrical and Computer Engineering at the University of Maryland.

 My research interests lie at the intersection of applied control, robotics and embedded systems.
-I like working with microcontrollers and embedded computers along with all the high power and low power circuits around them.
-Run for months off a battery?
-[Check](https://srijalshekhar.com/projects/2018_rois/).
-Hum with 5kWs of power?
-[Check](https://srijalshekhar.com/projects/2019_pdc/).
+As my work is highly applied, I spend the majority of my time (almost all of it if I'm honest) debugging software to ensure that our robots work reliably on the field.
+I am experienced in developing software and hardware to support not just the central research problem but the entire application ecosystem.
+I also like working with microcontrollers and embedded computers along with all the high power and low power circuits around them.

-Presently, I am working as a Graduate Research Assistant with Dr. Derek Paley on making electric scooters autonomously drive back to a parking lot and reduce the clutter they create.
+Presently, I am working as a Graduate Research Assistant with Dr. Derek Paley on the DARPA Triage Challenge, where we build robots to perform triage in a mass casualty incident.
+During my M.S.
+I developed electric scooters that can autonomously drive back to a parking lot to reduce the clutter that they create.

-Oh, and I love airplanes!